 Drink plenty of liquids

 Use a room humidifier or take a hot shower to help ease a sore throat and cough

 If any patient has developed severe symptoms such as difficulty breathing, you will need to use medical equipment such as an oxygen cylinder, ventilator, as well as an oximeter.
-Check the Medical Equipment section of our website to order any of this equipment for your loved one or call Holistic Healthcare (Pvt.)
-Limited at 03000 341 678 to talk to our healthcare providers.
+Check the Medical Equipment section of our website to order any of this equipment for your loved one or call Holistic Healthcare Services at UAN: 03 111 678 679 to talk to our healthcare providers.